RESILIENT AGRICULTURE & SAVINGS GROUPS IN THE DEMOCRATIC REPUBLIC OF CONGO

 - 45 new VSL groups for savings and credit were initiated.

 - 68 existing VSL groups were mobilized and trained, comprised of 3,355 members (1,793 males and 1,562 females).

-- 478 beneficiaries (312 females and 166 males), and 12 local official leaders were trained on techniques for fighting against epidemic of Ebola virus.
+- 478 beneficiaries (312 females and 166 males), and 12 local official leaders were trained on techniques for fighting against the epidemic of the Ebola virus.

-- 8,400 kg of rice, 4200 kg of beans, 630 litres of vegetable oil and 200 kg of salt was distributed to 100 households in the Kalunguta and Maboya villages.
+- 8,400 kg of rice, 4200 kg of beans, 630 liters of vegetable oil and 200 kg of salt was distributed to 100 households in the Kalunguta and Maboya villages.